cth12345/Assessment_StudentAPI/README.md

 10. Run 'php artisan passport:client --personal' to create personal client access

 ## API Demonstration
 After completing the processes above, the API would then be ready to be used.
-It is recommended to run the API using Postman and below is a video demonstrating the usage of the API using Postman and the Postman Link.
+It is recommended to run the API using Postman and below is the Postman Link of the collection of requests

 ***Postman Collection Link: https://api.postman.com/collections/26563914-bc98350d-dab7-4286-8946-aa65b8867335?access_key=PMAT-01GWM125XGC1X5FN3SF51YSACR***